On $H$-Topological Intersection Graphs: Polynomial-time recognition algorithms

-\begin{proof} Suppose that $G$ is an $S_d$-graph with a representation satisfying $b \in \bigcap_{v \in C}V(T_v')$.
+\begin{proof} Suppose that $G$ is an $S_d$-graph with a representation satisfying $b \in \bigcap_{v \in C}V(T_v')$; such a representation always exists by Lemma~\ref{lem:clique_branching_point}.
 The representation of a connected component $X \in \calX$ can not pass through the node $b$ since otherwise $C$ would not be a maximal clique.
-Clearly, the condition (i) is satisfied.
+Clearly, the conditions (i) is satisfied.
 The representations of every two components in $\calX$ have to be placed on non-overlapping parts of the subdivided $S_d$.
 By Lemma~\ref{lem:branch_representation}, we have that the components placed on some path $P_{(b,l_i]}$ of the subdivided $S_d$ form a linear chain in $\triangleright$.
 Therefore, the partial order $\triangleright$ has a chain cover of size at most $d$ and the condition (ii) is satisfied; see Fig.~\ref{fig:star_rep_construction}b.